-With TVS Motor Company’s purchase of Norton Motorcycles, the Norton Atlas Nomad and Ranger (the modern-classic scrambler or (if you prefer) retro adventure bike range).
+With TVS Motor Company’s purchase of Norton Motorcycles, the Norton Atlas Nomad and Ranger should be ready for launch in the next 18 months.
+The concepts will form Norton’s modern-classic scrambler range (or if you prefer retro adventure bike range).

-The twice resuscitated marque’s new financial troubles were confirmed at the beginning of the year, to great dismay and disappointment.
+The twice-resuscitated marque’s new financial troubles were confirmed at the beginning of the year, to great dismay and disappointment.
 Though for some it was merely confirmation of what had long been suspected – things just weren’t right, financially speaking.

 In relation to the schemes, the Pensions Ombudsman’s final and binding determination was that: “… the Trustee acted dishonestly and in breach of his duty of no conflict, his duty not to profit and his duty to act with prudence… ” [June 2020].

 Though, it was also noted by the Ombudsman “… that the Schemes had not been, in law, initially set up for an improper purpose… “

 TVS Motor Company Buyout

 To the rescue then, came TVS Motor Company Limited (in April 2020).
 It’s the world’s sixth-largest motorcycle manufacturing group.
 Furthermore, not the first Indian company to bail out a beleaguered, British brand.

 After forming a new subsidiary [Project 303 Bidco Limited] (registered in England and Wales) the firm bought most but not all of Norton’s assets for circa sixteen million of the Queen’s.
 Of that, intellectual property accounts for £15 million with plant and machinery in addition to stock making up the majority of the remaining £1 million, valued respectively at £649,998 and £349,998.

 So, the good news is that with this purchase, those “228 ordinary working people” (who invested in the pension schemes) seem likely to get their money back.
 And so should all preferential creditors.